InternLM/lmdeploy/docs/en/kv_int8.md

 | Understanding | openbookqa_fact |   accuracy    | 82.40 | 82.20 | +0.20 |
 | Understanding |   eprstmt-dev   |   accuracy    | 90.62 | 88.75 | +1.87 |
 |    Safety     |   crows_pairs   |   accuracy    | 32.56 | 31.43 | +1.13 |

+Note that both `kCacheKVInt8` and `WeightInt4` methods can be enabled at the same time.